 Steel crane pads have been a mainstay in the crane industry for years.

 They’re a proven performer, have high strength properties and are a known product in the crane industry.
 The primary drawback has always been weight.
 Simply put, steel crane mats and outrigger pads are heavy and they often end up being a “third wheel” or better put an extra truck, trailer and employee.
 This adds significant costs to your operations over the life of every set of steel crane pads.
 Costs that must be accounted for in your expenses, passed on to your customer or absorbed by your company.

 Steel crane mats weigh significantly more than FiberMax Crane Pads.

 How much more?
-Steel crane mats and outrigger pads can weigh more than double compared to FiberMax® crane pads.
+Steel crane mats and outrigger pads can weigh more than double compared to FiberMax® Crane Pads.
 How much difference does that make?
-Since being introduced into the market in 2014 by DICA’s crane mat company, users of FiberMax crane pads consistently report being able to eliminate 1 truck, trailer and employee per job.
+Since being introduced into the market in 2014 by DICA’s crane mat company, users of FiberMax Crane Pads consistently report being able to eliminate 1 truck, trailer, and employee per job.
 On jobs 50 miles or less, that’s typically a $500 savings each way.
 For jobs that extend thousands of miles away, users have reported saving $5,000 each way.

 These results provide two major benefits to companies who use FiberMax Crane Pads vs. steel crane pads.
 First, the simplified mobilization process results in immediate job cost reduction, these savings immediately improve their profitability.
 Secondly, lower transportation costs and quicker set-up and tear down leads to lower bids that earn you more jobs.